Religious policies of Constantine the Great: Constantine's religious beliefs and policies

 In Peter J. Leithart's view, Constantine was "a sincere if a somewhat simple believer."
 He ended the persecution of Christians, restored confiscated property to the churches, and adopted a policy toward non-Christians of toleration with limits.
 "He did not punish pagans for being pagans, or Jews for being Jews, and did not adopt a policy of forced conversion."
 Pagans remained in important positions at his court.
-He outlawed the gladiatorial shows, destroyed temples and plundered more, and used forceful rhetoric against non-Christians.
-But he never engaged in a purge.
+He never engaged in a purge.
 Maxentius' supporters were not slaughtered when Constantine took the capital; Licinius' family and court were not killed.
 There were no pagan martyrs.
 Leithart says Constantine attributed his military success to God, and during his reign, the empire was relatively peaceful.